unimarkup/specification/Frontend/EnclosedBlocks.md

 ### Implicit column block

 An implicit column block automatically splits its content by a given number of columns.
 The block is started with `|||<number of columns>|` and ended with `|||#|`.
 A blank line must be before the start and end of a block.
-In contrast to [explicit column blocks](#explicit-column-blocks), all columns have the same width which may not be changed with attributes and the [page break](#page-break) syntax creates a new page.
+In contrast to [explicit column blocks](#explicit-column-blocks), all columns have the same width, and the [page break](AtomicBlocks.md/#page-break) syntax creates a new page.

 The content distribution may be defined with the attribute `"distribution"` and options